jiminhsieh/jekyll-clean-dark/about.md

 ## About me

-A software engineer has some of experiences with Scala, Java, JVM, Linux, Database, Spark, Computer Network, Network Testing.
+A software engineer has some of the experiences with Scala, Java, JVM, Linux, Database, Spark, Computer Network, Network Testing.
 Love to work with Scala, Linux, and Open Source.
+I am also trying to [contribute to open source](https://github.com/search?utf8=✓&q=author:jiminhsieh+is:merged&type=Issues), most of the contributions are related to Scala.

 ## Thanks